-- 24. Have you accessed supplies of hand sanitizers and any necessary PPE equipment in line with the HPSC health guidance relating to the reopening of schools, from the national framework provided by the Department?
-This framework close to being finalised and will be available for drawdown with guidance as to how and what to order accompanying it. - 25.
-Are there hand washing/hand sanitising stations in place to accommodate staff, students and visitors adhering to hand hygiene measures in accordance with Department guidance? - 26.
-Have arrangements been made for staff and students to have regular access to handwashing/hand sanitising facilities as appropriate? - 27.
-Are hand sanitisers easily available and accessible for all staff, students and visitors e.g. in each classroom and at entry and exit points to school buildings?
+- 27. Have you accessed supplies of hand sanitisers and any necessary PPE equipment in line with the interim HPSC health guidance from the national framework provided by the Department? - 28.
+Are there hand washing/hand sanitising stations in place to accommodate staff, students and visitors adhering to hand hygiene measures in accordance with Department guidance? - 29.
+Have arrangements been made for staff and students to have regular access to handwashing/hand sanitising facilities as appropriate? - 30.
+Are hand sanitisers easily available and accessible for all staff, students and visitors e.g. in each classroom and at entry and exit points to school buildings? - 31.
+Have you made arrangements to ensure hand hygiene facilities are regularly checked and well-stocked? - 32.
+Does the alcohol-based hand sanitiser have at least 60% ethanol or 70% isopropanol as the active ingredient?

-- 28. Have you made arrangements to ensure hand hygiene facilities are regularly checked and well-stocked? - 29.
-Does the alcohol-based hand sanitiser have at least 60% ethanol or 70% isopropanol as the active ingredient? - 30.
-Have you informed staff and students about the importance of hand washing? - 31.
-Have you arranged for staff and students to view how to wash their hands (with soap and water for at least 20 seconds) and dry them correctly through the use of the HSE video resource? - 32.
-Have you shown staff and students how to use hand sanitiser correctly and where hand-sanitising stations are located? - 33.
-Have you displayed posters on how to wash hands correctly in appropriate locations? - 34.
+- 33. Have you informed staff about the importance of hand washing? - 34.
+Have you arranged for new staff to view how to wash their hands (with soap and water for at least 20 seconds) and dry them correctly through the use of the HSE video resource? - 35.
+Have you shown new staff and students how to use hand sanitiser correctly and where hand-sanitising stations are located? - 36.
+Have you displayed posters on how to wash hands correctly in appropriate locations? - 37.
 Have you told staff and students when they need to wash their hands or use hand sanitiser?
-This includes: - before and after eating and preparing food - after coughing or sneezing - after using the toilet - > where hands are dirty - before and after wearing gloves - before and after being on public transport - before leaving home - when arriving/leaving the school /other sites - > after each class - after touching potentially contaminated surfaces - if in contact with someone displaying any COVID-19 symptoms - 35.
-Have you told staff and students of the importance of good respiratory measures to limit the spread of the virus, including? - avoid touching the face, eyes, nose and mouth - > cover coughs and sneezes with an elbow or a tissue - dispose of tissues in a covered bin
+This includes: - before and after eating and preparing food - after coughing or sneezing - > after using the toilet - where hands are dirty - before and after wearing gloves - before and after being on public transport - before leaving home - when arriving/leaving the school /other sites - when entering and exiting vehicles - after touching potentially contaminated surfaces - if in contact with someone displaying any COVID-19 symptoms - 38.
+Have you told staff and students of the importance of good respiratory measures to limit the spread of the virus? - avoid touching the face, eyes, nose and mouth - cover coughs and sneezes with an elbow or a tissue - dispose of tissues in a covered bin